stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 Currently supported Stormpath's REST API.
 Support for SDKs and Integrations is coming soon.
 Reach out to us on support for an update.
 {% enddocs %}

-In this guide, we will discuss how to use Stormpath to authenticate your users for an access token, how to manage the tokens in Stormpath, and how to provide token based authentication for your application and API endpoints.
+In this guide, we will discuss how to use Stormpath to authenticate your users for an Access Token, how to manage the tokens in Stormpath, and how to provide token based authentication for your application and API endpoints.

 ## What is Token Based Authentication?